Different types of MND

 There are four main types of MND, each affecting people in different ways.
-There can be a great deal of overlap between all of these forms, so, while it is useful to separate the various types of the disease, in practise it is not always possible to be so specific.
+There can be a great deal of overlap between these types, which may make it difficult to provide an exact diagnosis.

 We give brief definitions here, but further detail is provided under Information for download at the bottom of this page.